jpruiz84/ScientoPy/README.md

 # ScientoPy

-ScientoPy is a new open-source scientometric tool called ScientoPy.
+ScientoPy is a open-source Python based scientometric analysis tool.
-This is a Python script tool specialized in temporal scientometric analysis.
 It has the following main characteristics: